White City Stadium (Newcastle): Closure

 Despite excellent facilities and a profitable business problems arose after the war, the totalisator turnover was a healthy £1,106,242 in 1946 at its peak, lowering to £606,005 one year later.
 The problems came about because of the controversial government taxation of greyhound racing towards the end of the 1940s.
 It was in 1951 that Managing Director Mr Whatley reported that tote receipts were £75,000 of which £47,000 was taken out by taxation.
 The government policy continued to make matters difficult for greyhound racing totalisators with close scrutiny and restrictions of gambling still considered in the interests of the general public.

-The net result for White City was the closure of the track on 26 May 1951, exactly 23 years after it opened.
+The net result for White City was the closure of the track on 26 May 1951.
 Tyneside lost its first greyhound track and the site became a depot and then eventually industrial units on Toll Bridge Road.